ausd-io/ausd/doc/standards/ecash-alias.md

 ## Approach

-In developing an alias system for eCash, it would be nice to preserve the simplicity (and permanence) of registration found in CashAccounts.
+In developing an alias system for ausCash, it would be nice to preserve the simplicity (and permanence) of registration found in CashAccounts.

 Features proven popular in ENS, like fully customizable registration and market tradeability, should be implemented.

 ## Implementation

-eCash aliases will be implemented in phases.
+ausCash aliases will be implemented in phases.

 Phase 1